msearle5/xygos/docs/dungeon.rst

 about and take it safely back to the town to sell.

 There are two sources for light once inside the dungeon.
-Permanent light which has been magically placed within rooms, and a light source carried by the player.
+Permanent light which has been placed within rooms, and a light source carried by the player.
 If neither is present, the character will be unable to see.
-This will affect searching, picking locks, disarming traps, reading scrolls, casting spells, browsing books, etc. So be very careful not to run out of light!
+This will affect searching, picking locks, disarming traps, performing techniques, etc. So be very careful not to run out of light!

-A character must wield a torch or lamp in order to supply his own light.
-A torch or lamp burns fuel as it is used, and once it is out of fuel, it stops supplying light.
+A character must wield a light source in order to supply his own light.
+Most lamps have a limited amount of power available - some can be recharged with batteries, while others are disposable.
+Some are also brighter than others.
+A few are also not really lights at all - make sure to wield any unidentified candle you come across and you will identify it soon enough.

+When it runs out of charge, it stops supplying light.
 You will be warned as the light approaches this point.
-You may use the "Fuel" command (``F``) to refuel your lantern (with flasks of oil), and it is a good idea to carry extra torches or flasks of oil, as appropriate.
-There are rumours of objects of exceptional power which glow with their own never-ending light.
+You may use the "Fuel" command (``F``) to recharge your light (with batteries), and it is a good idea to carry extra disposable lamps or batteries, as appropriate.
+There are some rare items which never need to be recharged, but you are unlikely to find one immediately.

-These last two paragraphs apply to most classes, but not to necromancers.
-Necromancers dislike light, and shroud themselves in darkness.
-They are usually better off not carrying a light, but also do not gain any of the bonuses that may come from magical light sources.

 Objects Found In The Dungeon
 ============================